Graviton-Code-Editor/website/docs/dev/fundamentals/puffin.md

 const exampleComp = puffin.element`<div class="${myStyle}"/>`
 ```

-**Note**: You can also user other alternatives like Emotion using the CSS prop.
+**Note**: You can also use other alternatives like Emotion using the CSS prop.